mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 #### Page Layouts

-At the very top of the abstraction pyramid, let's look first at a detail screen of a Pet:
+Let's look first at a detail screen of a Pet:

 <img src="/images/salesforce-through-the-lens-of-a-java-dev-part-2/pet-details-screen.png" />

 This Screen is defined out of the box for every custom object, that is created within Salesforce.
 It is possible to configure the arrangement of elements within the screen, as well as fields that should be displayed.

 This definition of the screen is expressed within a dedicated Setup section of the SF environment.
 The screen arrangement is called "Page Layout".
 It can be defined within the "Lightning App Builder":

 <img src="/images/salesforce-through-the-lens-of-a-java-dev-part-2/pet-details-screen-page-layout.png" />

 The way to configure requires a little bit of knowledge about the SF concepts, but besides that, it does not require any kind of coding capabilities.
+"Lightning App Builder" represents one example at the very top of the abstraction pyramid (like (5)).

 The components on the left can be dragged on to the page.
 The list contains standard Salesforce components.
 Additionally, it is also possible to create Components via imperative development and source code.
 Then those components also appear in the list and can be leveraged by tech-savvy business people.